Updated: May 30

 As a lover of Nature, and an artist behind the lens, I feel compelled to record my day-to-day connections with my garden and open green spaces in my corner of the World.
 My premise is to create little stories of the discoveries and the changes I witness through the seasons, as I take my daily jaunt outside.
+Be sure to catch at the base of this post the little stories that people tell me along the way.

 At the end of the year, I hope to create a visual epilogue of Nature's yearly cycle.